RaspberryFpc/RaspberryFpc/README.md

 My main platforms are **Raspberry Pi** for hardware-related projects and **Windows** for general software development.
 During my professional career in the industry, I worked extensively with **Siemens Simatic** systems, most recently using the **TIA Portal**, and gained valuable hands-on experience **directly in the field with customers**.

-My goal is to share my **programs and code snippets** so that others can benefit from them and further develop them.
-**Feedback is welcome**.

 ### My Programming Languages & Tools

 - **Free Pascal (FPC)** for software development